weiminn/LLMDroid/LLMDroid-Fastbot/README.md

 You may need to modify the path above to ensure it points to the actual installation location of nlohmann_json.

 Use the following command to compile the .so file.

+> [!NOTE]
+> If you're building the library for x86_64, you can likely skip this step as long as the previous Gradle command already produced the library file.

 ```shell
 sh build_native.sh